squaregoldfish/LongWebcam/documentation/system/database_design.md

-licence           string         The licence under which the images from this camera are published upload_code       string(4)      The 4-digit security code that must be used when uploading images for the camera watermark         boolean        Indicates whether or not a watermark should be applied to published images
+licence           string         The licence under which the images from this camera are published upload_code       string(4)      The 4-digit security code that must be used when uploading images for the camera watermark         boolean        Indicates whether or not a watermark should be applied to published images title             string         The camera's title description       string         The detailed description of the camera

 ^1^The camera type is one of the following: